CarlosNZ/fig-tree-evaluator/README.md

   We extend this a step further by flattening the array, and (if `"string"` or `"number"`) converting the result to a concatenated string or (if possible) number.

-In order to query a postgres database, fig-tree must be provided with a database connection object -- specifically, a [`node-postgres`](https://node-postgres.com/apis/client#new-client) `Client` "Config" object:
+In order to query a postgres database, fig-tree must be provided with a database connection object -- specifically, a [`node-postgres`](https://node-postgres.com/) `Client` object:

 ```js
 import { Client } from 'pg'